bcgov-nr/action-broker-intention-open/README.md

     # The broker account JWT to use
     broker_jwt: ''

-    # TThe path to the intention to send to the broker
+    # The path to the intention to send to the broker
     intention_path: ''

     # The broker url.